BSc Mbiol MSc PhD

 I co-organise the Statistical Computing module of the MSc in Medical Statistics, and coordinate workshops on the R software for the Talent and Educational Development (LSHTM staff) and Transferrable Skills Programme (LSHTM research degree students).
 I am responsible for lecture and practical sessions on time series methods within the Environmental Epidemiology module of the MSc in Public Health, the Advanced Regression Methods module of the MSc in Medical Statistics, and the Evaluation of Public Helath Interventions within the MSc in Public Health.
 I am also a Lecture Speaker and Practical Group Leader in the Basic Statistics module of the MSc in Public Health.

 Visit my personal web page.

-Dr Gasparrini is a founding member of the Centre for Statistical Methodology, which promotes research and training on statistical methods within LSHTM, and the co-ordinator for two themes (time series and statistical computing).
-In particular, he is responsible for the activities of the Centre about the R software.
+I am a founding member of the Centre for Statistical Methodology, which promotes research and training on statistical methods within LSHTM, and the co-ordinator for two if its themes (time series and statistical computing).
+In particular, I am responsible for the activities of the Centre about the R software.
 I am a member of the Exam Board and of the Course Committee of the MSc in Medical Statistics.
 I am the coordinator of the Environmental & Health Group in the Department of Public Health Environments and Society.